gunjanc2/gunjanc2/README.md

 - 👋 Hi, I’m Gunjan
 - 👀 I have been working for past 3+ years as Java backend developer and would love to explore more opportunities in Backend development.
 - 🌱 I'm currently learning Spring Boot & Microservices and building self projects to be able to code better, debug better and have a clear understanding of the WHATs and WHYs.
-- 💞️ I'm also a an aspiring problem-solver so you can checkout my Leetcode profile below.
+- 💞️ I'm also an aspiring problem-solver so you can checkout my Leetcode profile below.
 -     Leetcode: https://leetcode.com/u/gunnjanc2/
 - 📫 I'm available at -
 -     Email: gunnjanc2@gmail.com